Divišov: History

 The first written mention of Divišov is from 1130.
 The settlement was probably founded during reign of Bretislav I (1034–1055) by a member of Bretislav's retinue named Diviš.
-On the site of today's dean's building, there was a keep around which a settlement began to form.
+On the site of today's dean's building, there was a fortress around which a settlement began to form.
 Before 1242, Zdislav, the first-born son of Diviš of Divišov, founded Český Šternberk Castle in the neighbourhood of today's Divišov municipal territory, and the house of Divišov became the house of Sternberg.

 In 1545, Divišov became a town.
 It received coat of arms with a gold star which reminded the lords of Sternberg.
 In 1742, after a large fire, almost the whole of Divišov burned down.

 In the 19th and 20th centuries, development of industry occurred.
 In 1899, the construction of the railway line leading from Čerčany to Kolín was started.
-The construction of D1 motorway linking Prague to Wien has been completed in 1977.

 After Divišov lost its town status around 1960, it became a market town in 2006.

-Jewish population
+Jewish community

 The first Jews allegedly settled in Divišov before 1685.
 The first mention of the presence of the Jewish population is from 1718.
 The Jewish community was established on 1 August 1776, and immediately after its establishment, it applied for the lease of land for the establishment of a cemetery, which was founded in 1777.
 The cemetery was used until World War II.